Purchase of apartments on foreign markets

 Pre-investment checklist

-Location Study:
+Location Research:

-• Analysis of trends in the selected location
+- Analysis of trends in the selected location

-• Testing the competition in the rental segment
+- Researching the competition in the rental segment

 Legal analysis:

-• Check all workloads
+- Check all workloads

-• Overview of local rental laws
+- Overview of local rental laws

-• Analysis of spatial development plans
+- Analysis of spatial development plans

-Mistake 2: Underestimating Operating Costs Solution: Include all costs – taxes, maintenance, management.
+Mistake 2: Underestimating operating costs Solution: Include all costs – taxes, maintenance, management.

 Mistake 3: Choosing the wrong location Solution: Focus on locations with a good location, developed infrastructure and access to attractions.

-Error 4: No local support Solution: Build a solid network of local contacts and business partners.
+Mistake 4: No local support Solution: Build a solid network of local contacts and business partners.

 Building a long-term strategy